matthiasgreen/ocaml-maxflow-project/README.md

 The capacity between the source and the candidates represents the number of ressources they can have, and the capacity between the ressources and the sink represents the number candidates they can be assigned to.

-In this example, there are multiple configurations which maximize the flow, we must therefore introduce a cost of the edges between candidates and ressources.
+In this example, there are multiple configurations which maximize the flow, we must therefore introduce a cost for the edges between candidates and ressources.

-In the following example, the second value on each arrow is the cost.
+In the following example, the second value on each arrow is the cost. (capacity, cost)

 ```mermaid